 Outdoor children's learning garden featuring nature imprints and native plantings

 Here is a complete list of sustainable features

 During the renovation the park’s path system was improved, interpretive signage was installed and habitat enhancements were made to the existing wildflower area in the north end of the park.

 In preparation for construction in Austin Gardens, the Park District demolished an old storage building in November 2014.
 Several trees were removed and were repurposed for the new Elsie Jacobsen Discovery Garden at the Oak Park Conservatory.
 Some of these trees were removed due to disease and age while others were removed to implement improvements to the park.
 The project also includes the planting of several new trees in Austin Gardens with a focus on the south end of the park.

 The Park District of Oak Park received a $400,000 matching grant for the development of the Environmental Learning Center and other improvements at Austin Gardens from the Illinois Department of Natural Resources.
 These funds are part of the Open Space Land Acquisition and Development (OSLAD) Grant Program which provides matching dollars for outdoor recreation space projects throughout Illinois.

 The Park District was eligible for this grant program due to the successful passing of the “Renew Our Parks” referendum by Oak Park voters in April 2005.
 The local matching funds of $400,000 were funded out of the Park District of Oak Park’s Capital Improvement Budget.
 The Austin Gardens site plan was completed in 2005 which is a requirement for an OSLAD grant application.
 Since 2005, the Park District has secured nearly $5 million in OSLAD/PARC grant funds for park improvements.

-For further information about this park improvement project, please contact Chris Lindgren, Superintendent of Buildings & Grounds.
+For further information about this park improvement project, please contact Chris Lindgren, Superintendent of Parks & Planning.